chryzsh/DarthSidious/stuff/miniguide.md

 Cracking hashes can be a lot of fun, and since most user passwords are shitty / not complex they can easily be cracked in the manner of seconds or minutes.
 Imagine if the domain has a password reset policy of 90 days.
 If you crack a user's credentials in two hours it's a big fail for them.
 If you can crack a domain admin's creds in two hours or even a few days it's game over for them.
 But instead of cracking hashes, we can reuse them by relaying.

+### Authentication in Windows
+There are numerous ways of proving identity in Windows systems.
+* **Passwords** - Passwords are
+* **Hashes** - Windows can use hashes for authentication.
+It is possible to leverage attacks like pass-the-hash to prove identity with a compromised user, completely without the account password.
+* **Tokens** - the concept of token is identity.
+When a user or service logs in to a system, the system validates their identity once, and mints a token, which is handed to that user/service and serves as their identity.
+The system then doesn't need to validate identity every time a program opens a file, for example.
+This basically ensures a clean separation between authentication (proving a user/service is who they say they are) and authorization (determining whether a user/service can access some resource).
+* **Tickets **- usually refers to Kerberos tickets, see below.

 ### Kerberos

 Kerberos is an authentication protocol in Windows based on \_tickets \_to allow machines communicating over non-secure networks to provide their identity to one another in a secure manner.
 Kerberos builds on symmetric key cryptography and requires a trusted third party, and optionally may use public-key cryptography during certain phases of authentication.
 Kerberos uses UDP port 88 by default.